monkoose/matchparen.nvim/README.md

     augroup_name = 'matchparen',  -- almost no reason to touch this if you don't already have augroup with this name

-    -- list of neovim default syntax names to skip highlighting syn_skip_names = {
+    -- list of neovim default syntax names to match parens only in this blocks syn_skip_names = {
         'string',
         'comment',